 Many Amazon sellers are wondering if Amazon Vendor Central is right for them.
 Amazon Vendor Central is a wholesale channel that allows brands to sell on Amazon and reach Amazon’s customer base of nearly 300 million people.
 It also provides the opportunity to access Amazon Prime, which has over 100 million members in the United States alone.
-This guide will help you decide weather this program is right for you by discussing its advantages and disadvantages, how to get started, tips for success (and what nots), and key differences between Seller Central vs. Vendor Central programs with specific attention given to vendor benefits from private label products.
+This guide will help you decide whether this program is right for you by discussing its advantages and disadvantages, how to get started, tips for success, and key differences between Seller Central vs. Vendor Central programs with specific attention given to vendor benefits from private label products.

 Table of Contents